-19Sears, David C., Freedman, Jonathan L., (2001), Psikologi Sosial, Jakarta: Erlangga, p.
-40 20 Andayani, Psikologi Keluarga, Peran Ayah Menuju and better social affectionate relationships.
+Father involvement will also develop a children's ability to empathise, be attentive and affectionate and better social relationships.
 Research also shows that father involvement will provide positive benefits for boys in developing self-control, in the ability to delay gratification of desires and in the social adjustment of male adolescents.
-Although the research has not provided strong support for the role of fathers, it is believed that father's involvement and sensitivity in care will provide great benefits for the development of girls.
+Although the research has not provided strong support for the role of fathers, it is believed that the father's involvement and sensitivity in care will significant benefits provide for the development of girls.
 In the development of a daughter, affection and affective attention from the father are very needed.
-Gottman and DeClaire cited in Andayani, underline that although father's role in women's academic and career achievements has not been supported by strong research results, girls who are accompanied by their father will tend not to be promiscuous sexually early and able to develop healthy relationships with men in their adult life.
-Girls who get positive attention from their father will get fulfillment of affective wholeness and at the same time will learn how to deal with the opposite sex in a healthy manner.21
+Gottman and DeClaire cited in Andayani, underline that although strong research results have not supported father's role in women's academic and career achievements, girls who are accompanied by their father will tend not to be promiscuous sexually early and able to develop healthy relationships with men in their adult life.
+Girls who get positive attention from their father will get the fulfilment of affective wholeness and at the same time will learn how to deal with the opposite sex healthily.